mtsvr/iotrough/README.md

-#IOTrough
+# IOTrough

-Web App client for the IOTrough system
+Web App client for the IOTrough system.

+## TO DO

+Add backend that connects with the local database and hosts the front-end

 ## Requirements